gibbsie/gibbsie.github.io/_posts/2019-01-04-macos-bash.md

 ---
-title: Bourne Again: uplifting the macOS bash shell
+title: Bourne Again, uplifting the macOS bash shell
 date: 2019-01-04
 description: Upgrading macOS to have a later revision of bash shell
 categories: